View CPF balance, get reminders in updated LifeSG app

 Parents with young children will be the first group of users to benefit from the inbox, with reminders and guided notifications to help them with processes such as registering their baby's birth and managing the child's health or early childhood education.

-The app's eligibility checker, which helps users find government assistance or schemes they are eligible for, will include more schemes in the future.
-More than 30 schemes are currently listed.
+The app's eligibility checker helps users find government assistance or schemes they are eligible for.
+Over 30 schemes are currently listed, with more to be included in the future.

-GovTech explained that the Singpass app is geared towards enabling fast and secure access to government and private sector services.

-LifeSG, on the other hand, consolidates government services across multiple agencies in one app to help people who are not familiar with the services navigate them more easily.
-The app also personalises content based on individual needs, said GovTech.

-The new features in LifeSG are among the $3.8 billion worth of info-communications technology projects the Government announced on June 23 it would be spending on this year.
+The new features in the app are among the $3.8 billion-worth of info-communications technology projects the Government announced on June 23 that it would be spending on this year.

 The move was announced by the Government in 2018.